felipearosemena/front-end-test-project/README.md

 ### General

 - Are all requirements set above met?
-- Can the project be built using `npm run build`?
 - Is the page working without any JS errors?

 ### Precision